Adnan-Aashiq/playwright-api-testing/README.md

 5. Run Cypress tests.

-    - 3.1 Open terminal in the cloned folder and type `npm run test:local`. **OR** After this Playwright automaticallty creates test-results folder in the directory in the folder there is a json file where you can see the test results.
+    - 3.1 Open terminal in the cloned folder and type `npm run test:local`.
+After this Playwright automaticallty creates test-results folder in the directory in the folder there is a json file where you can see the test results.

 **Notes**
 Ensure you have Node.js and npm installed on your machine.